The Policy Meeting

 In a burst of mephitic vapors, she encompasses to fill the blackness of the room

-She circles about until she decides to finally land, settling heavy on my chest
+She circles until she decides to finally halt, settling hard and heavy on my chest

-In fear and disgust, I taste the bitter bite of my own blood as I'm put to the test
+In fear and disgust, I taste the bitter bile of my own blood as I'm put through a test

-Enthralled in the battle, I seek freedom - and though I'm awake, I look with unseeing eyes in the darkness of night
+Enthralled in battle, it's freedom I seek and though awake, I see with unseeing eyes in the night

-While only the sound of my fear and her crude laughter denote the unreality of my plight
+While only the breath of fear and crude laughter denote the unreality of my plight

 Cynthia Calder, 10.04.24